openthread/ot-ns/cli/README.md

 Done
 > radio 1 2 3 ft 10 60
 Done
+> radio 3 ft 0.364 10.0
+Done
 ```

-`ft 10 60` means the nodes' radio will on average be non-functional for 10 seconds every 60 seconds.
+`ft 10 60` means the nodes' radio will be non-functional for a single window of 10 seconds, on average once every
+60 seconds.

 ### radiomodel \[\<modelName\>\]